nicklockwood/SwiftFormat/README.md

 SwiftFormat is primarily designed as a formatter rather than a linter, i.e. it is designed to fix your code rather than tell you what's wrong with it.
 However, sometimes it can be useful to verify that code has been formatted in a context where it is not desirable to actually change it.

 A typical example would be as part of a CI (Continuous Integration) process, where you may wish to have an automated script that checks committed code for style violations.
-While you could use a separate tool such as [SwiftLint](https://github.com/realm/SwiftLint) for this, it makes sense to be able to validate the formatting against the exact same rules as you are using to apply it.
+While you can use a separate tool such as [SwiftLint](https://github.com/realm/SwiftLint) for this, it makes sense to be able to validate the formatting against the exact same rules as you are using to apply it.

 In order to run SwiftFormat as a linter, you can use the `--lint` command-line option: